 Use of standardised construction contracts, modified to reflect project-specific requirements, is commonplace in Canada.
-The Canadian Construction Documents Committee (CCDC) develops licensed standard construction contracts, and the Royal Architectural Institute of Canada (RAIC) and the Association of Consulting Engineers of Canada (ACEC) develop standardised design contracts, which are commonly used.
+The Canadian Construction Association (CCA) and the Canadian Construction Documents Committee (CCDC) develop licensed standard construction contracts.
+The Royal Architectural Institute of Canada (RAIC) and the Association of Consulting Engineers of Canada (ACEC) develop standardised design contracts, which are commonly used.

-It should be noted that Canadian courts have found that a contract arises in most procurements between the tendering authority and each compliant bidder, known as "Contract A".
-Under Contract A, the tendering authority has a strict duty to follow the terms set out in the procurement documents and to treat all the bidders fairly and evenly.
+It should be noted that Canadian courts have found that a contract arises in most procurements between the tendering authority and each compliant bidder (known as "Contract A") as soon as the bidder submits its compliant bid to the tendering authority.
+Under Contract A, the tendering authority has a strict duty to follow the terms set out in the procurement documents and to treat all the bidders fairly and equally.
 Karen Martin